 Property experts will tell you the three most important factors in real estate are location, location, location.
 And while the condition and price of a property often changes over time, the location remains the same.
 Recognizing the vital role that a downtown location plays in the life of a community, the City of Johnson City sought to create desirability and demand … Read More

-As part of our ongoing STEM education outreach efforts, LDA Engineering was pleased to participate as a booth exhibitor at this year’s “Institute for CTE Educators” conference sponsored by the Tennessee Department of Education / Career and Technical Education.
+By Kim Chaney-Bay As part of our ongoing STEM education outreach efforts, LDA Engineering was pleased to participate as a booth exhibitor at this year’s “Institute for CTE Educators” conference sponsored by the Tennessee Department of Education / Career and Technical Education.
 The conference, held at the Music City Center in Nashville, was attended by over 1,400 career and technical … Read More

-Funding capital improvement projects is often a top priority for utility districts and municipalities.
+By Wade Knapper Funding capital improvement projects is often a top priority for utility districts and municipalities.
 Especially if the system is experiencing growth.
 Large districts benefit from municipal bond ratings, providing access to bond markets with a relatively low cost of borrowing.
 However, many smaller utility districts may find the process of obtaining a bond rating to be cost-prohibitive. … Read More

-Managing a landfill is a complicated process that requires a large amount of preparation, planning, and adhering to government regulations such as meeting airspace requirements and assuring that the landfill is being built as designed.
+By Jim Albert Managing a landfill is a complicated process that requires a large amount of preparation, planning, and adhering to government regulations such as meeting airspace requirements and assuring that the landfill is being built as designed.
 A well-planned landfill works in conjunction with its surroundings, assuring that the leachate that is produced from the decomposing trash does not … Read More